Healthcliff-Ding/CS1958-Program-Design-and-Data-Structure/README.md

 # CS1958-Program-Design-and-Data-Structure I (2021 Fall)
-Course material release page of CS1958 for John Class, STJU.
+Course material release page of CS1958 for John Class, SJTU.

 ### Lab1: Histogram Equalization
 Lab1 has been released.
 For more details, you can refer to `Lab1/tutorial.md` .